openesp/openesp/README.md

 ECMs and other repositories within minutes after downloading OpenESP.
 For that reason we include [Tomcat](http://tomcat.apache.org/) and [ManifoldCF](http://manifoldcf.apache.org/) out of the box.

-The project is initiated and sponsored by [Cominvent AS](www.cominvent.com) and lives on www.openesp.org and here on GitHub.
+The project is maintained by committers from the [Open Enterprise Search Network](http://openesn.net/).
+Product homepage is at [www.openesp.org](http://openesn.net/openesp.html) and the code is here at GitHub.
+We very much welcome bug reports and [pull requests](https://help.github.com/articles/using-pull-requests) from anyone using the product.

 Building
 ========